Routes blog

 Alumni mentee Helen reflects on her time on the Routes Mentoring Programme, and top tips for other refugee and asylum-seeking women who might want to join, to work on their goals.

 Helen joined the Routes Mentoring Programme in autumn 2024.
 She worked with her mentor Zara, for four months of mentoring.
-Together, they explored Helen’s goal of building her confidence in English, with the purpose of exploring education and work in future.
-In this blog, Helen shares her top tips for other women from refugee backgrounds, who might be interested in joining the Routes Mentoring Programme.
+Together, Zara and Helen explored Helen’s goal of building her confidence in English, with the purpose of exploring education and work in future.
+You can read more about Helen’s mentor Zara’s experiences in Zara’s blog here.

 What were you expecting from the Routes Mentoring Program before it started?